Henesys/Study/Courses (강의)/Coursera/CS498- Cloud Computing Applications/W12/CS498W12Notes.md

 	- ![](assets/StatefulStreamProcessing.png)
 	- Traditional streaming systems have a record- at- a- time processing model
 	- Each node has a mutable state
-	- For each record, update state and send new srecords
+	- For each record, update state and send new records
 	- State is lost if the node dies
 		- Lambda Architecture
 	- Making stateful stream processing be fault- tolerant is challenging